-The US-made Western Mountaineering Ultralite was the warmest sleeping bag in our review and also among the most compressible, lightest weight, and offering the "coziest" internal fabric.
+The US-made WM Ultralite was the warmest sleeping bag in our review and also among the most compressible, lightest weight, and offering the "coziest" internal fabric.

 While we appreciate the extra space to roll around in or comfortably throw a thick jacket on while using the bag, which can be found in the The North Face Cats Meow

-, the UltraLite is a much more thermally efficient sleeping bag for average sized, or even slightly larger than normal users.
+is a much more thermally efficient sleeping bag for average sized, or still even slightly larger than normal users.
 Remember that fit is a crucial component of a warm sleeping bag.
 The wider, "more-comfortable" bags have more dead air space inside the bag, resulting in a better chance for cold spots and the possibility of disrupted sleep.

-The Western Mountaineering Ultralite was hands down the warmest bag in our review.
+The WM Ultralite was hands down the warmest bag in our review.
 Our testers even used this bag down to 14° without having to add that many layers and slept very comfortably.

-Very inviting lofty down and soft, lightweight 12D Extrmelite fabric featured on the outside of the Western Mountaineering UltraLite.
+Very inviting lofty down and soft, lightweight 12D Extremelite fabric featured on the outside of the WM UltraLite.
 The fabric used on the inside of the UltraLite (and MegaLite) was our testers favorite for feeling the "coziest" and softest against our skin.

-At 1 lbs 13 ounces the the UltraLite remains among the lightest bags in our review and for cold sleepers or early season trips the UltraLite is more than reasonably weighted for even the most extended outings.
-Photo: The Western Mountaineering UltraLite out for an extended early season trip in the High Sierra.
+At 1 lbs 13 oz, the UltraLite remains among the lightest bags in our review, and for cold sleepers or early season trips the UltraLite is more than reasonably weighted for even the most extended outings.
+Photo: The WM UltraLite out for an extended early season trip in the High Sierra.

-uses "Extremelite", a 12D fabric for the shell, and is the exact same as our award winner; the Western Mountaineering MegaLite
+uses "Extremelite", a 12D fabric for the shell, and is the exact same as our award winner, the Western Mountaineering MegaLite

 .
 Extremelite fabric weighs less than 1 oz per square yard, which is insanely light.
 The ultra-fine yarn that makes up this fabric is very soft and ultra-compressible.
 Albeit a little bit fragile, this very down-proof fabric greatly contributes to the bag's low weight and high compressibility.
 Another contributing factor to the low weight of the UltraLite is its slim cut, which is indeed one of the narrower sleeping bags in our test.
 Less material obviously shaves a handful of ounces from the overall weight.

-The dimensions of the Western Mountaineering UltraLite are a little slimmer than several bags we tested here the Ultralite (center) compared to the Western Mountaineering MegaLite (left) and the 20F Kelty Cosmic Down (right)
+The dimensions of the WM UltraLite are a little slimmer than several bags we tested.
+Here, the Ultralite (center) compared to the WM MegaLite (left) and the 20F Kelty Cosmic Down (right).

 Comfort and Fit